Mehmet Oz

-The son of Turkish immigrants, Oz was raised in Wilmington, Delaware, and graduated from Harvard University and the University of Pennsylvania.
-A dual citizen of the U.S. and Turkey, Oz served in the Turkish Army during the 1980s for 60 days of mandatory training, specifically for citizens who reside in foreign countries, to maintain his Turkish citizenship.
-He subsequently began his residency in surgery at Columbia University Irving Medical Center in 1986.
-In 2001, he became a professor of surgery at Columbia University, and later retired to professor emeritus in 2018.
-In 2003, Oprah Winfrey was the first guest on the Discovery Channel series Second Opinion with Dr. Oz, and he was a regular guest on The Oprah Winfrey Show, making more than sixty appearances.
-In 2009, The Dr. Oz Show, a daily television program about medical matters and health, was launched by Winfrey's Harpo Productions and Sony Pictures Television, running for 13 seasons.
-Oz's promotion of pseudoscience, including on the topics of alternative medicine, faith healing, and various paranormal beliefs, has earned him criticism from a number of medical publications and physicians.
+The son of Turkish immigrants, Oz was raised in Wilmington, Delaware.
+A dual citizen of the U.S. and Turkey, Oz completed 60 days of mandatory military training in the Turkish Army during the 1980s.
+He subsequently began his residency in surgery at Presbyterian Hospital in New York in 1986, co-founding its Cardiac Complementary Care Center to provide various types of alternative medicine to heart disease patients.
+Oz helped create new procedures and medical devices, including the MitraClip.
+In 2001, Oz became a professor of surgery at Columbia University, retiring to professor emeritus in 2018.
+In May 2022, the institution cut ties with Oz and removed his presence from their website.

+In 2003, the Discovery Channel launched Second Opinion with Dr. Oz, while Oz also appeared as a regular guest on The Oprah Winfrey Show, making more than sixty appearances.
+In 2009, The Dr. Oz Show, a daily television program about medical matters and health, was launched by Winfrey's Harpo Productions and Sony Pictures Television, running for 13 seasons and winning 10 Daytime Emmy Awards.
+Oz's promotion of pseudoscience, including on the topics of alternative medicine, faith healing, and various paranormal beliefs, has earned him criticism from several medical publications and physicians.

-Oz ran in the 2022 U.S. Senate election in Pennsylvania as a conservative Republican.
-Oz lost the election to Democratic Lieutenant Governor John Fetterman.
-Oz was the first Muslim candidate to be nominated by either major party for U.S. Senate.
+In 2022, Oz ran in the U.S. Senate election in Pennsylvania as a Republican; he was the first Muslim candidate for Senate to be nominated by either major party.
+Oz ultimately lost the election to the Democratic nominee John Fetterman.
+In 2025, President Donald Trump appointed Oz to lead the CMS, and he was confirmed by the Senate along party lines.